 Diseases of the cardiovascular system and disruption of its related metabolic processes are among the deadliest and most economically burdensome health problems facing industrialized societies.
 Having reached epidemic proportions, an urgent need now exists to identify and implement strategies for reversing the trend of increased morbidity and mortality, uncontrolled cost and younger age of onset that characterizes these conditions.
 This course presents a functional medicine approach to the prevention and nutritional management of chronic cardiovascular disease and imbalances of metabolism (including metabolic syndrome and type II diabetes mellitus).
 Students also learn the key diagnostic criteria, physical examination and laboratory findings associated with these conditions.
-Prerequisites(s): MSN7207 (2+0)
+Prerequisite: MSN7207

-MSN7305 Capstone Course (3 credits)
+MSN7305 Capstone-HNFM (3 credits)

 This is the capstone course in the degree program and is taken in the last quarter of study (with other courses), or in the following quarter.
 Each student produces a scholarly paper on a subject related to nutrition and/or functional medicine.
 Students also write a reflective essay about their learning experiences in the MS-HNFM program.
-A comprehensive final examination covering all areas of required coursework in the program is taken at the conclusion of this course.
-(3+0)
+Essential skills and concepts taught in required program coursework will also be assessed through work completed in this course.
+Prerequisite: All required courses completed prior or concurrently